 Education

-Expected Fall 2024 Ph.D.
+Expected 2025 Ph.D.
 Anthropology, The Graduate Center, The City University of New York (CUNY); affiliated with New York Consortium in Evolutionary Primatology (NYCEP)

 May 2013 M.Phil.
 Anthropology, CUNY Graduate Center